Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Numerical Illustration

 where $j=b \ {\rm or} \ s, \ k = 1,2,\cdots, N-1$ and $r_{j,0}$ is the initial charge, $r_{j,N}$ the target charge, and $\tau_j$ the time coefficient for $j=b$ or $s$.
 Note that $r_{j,0}$ and that $r_{j,N}$ can be calculated from the initial \soc and user-specified target \soc.
 The resultant trajectories have a steep increase followed by a gentle slope, which are reasonable in view of health protection.
 Letting $\tau_b = \tau_s = Nt_s/4$, $V_s$ and $V_b$ are forced to be equal through the charging process.
 Thus at the trajectory design stage, we put the minimization of the detrimental effects well into consideration.

 With the reference trajectories generated, the \sslqt strategy is applied to charging.
 The actual SoC increase over time is demonstrated in Figure~\ref{Ex2-SoC}.
-All the targets are met.
+All the targets are reached.
 In each case, the \soc grows at a fast rate when the SoC is at a low level but at a slower rate when the SoC becomes higher.
 Figure~\ref{Ex2-Current} shows the current produced by \sslqt.
-The current usually begins with a large magnitude but decreases quickly.
-The potential difference, given in Figure~\ref{Ex2-Voltage-Diff}, has the similar trend.
+The current usually begins with a large magnitude but decreases quickly. {Figure~\ref{Ex2-Voltage-Output} demonstrates the output voltage profiles of the battery, which see a progressively decelerating growth.} The potential difference, given in Figure~\ref{Ex2-Voltage-Diff}, has a similar trend to the current profiles.
 It is relatively high when the charging starts, and then reduces fast.
 The state tracking for the task of $95\%$ SoC is shown in~Figures~\ref{Ex2-Tracking-x1} and~\ref{Ex2-Tracking-x2}.
 It is observed that tracking of $r_b$ by $x_1$ exhibits high accuracy.
 Tracking of $r_s$ by $x_2$, however, is increasingly accurate, despite a minor deviation in the first hour.
 Overall, the closer the target SoC is approached, the smaller the tracking error becomes.

 In the above examples, different charging current profiles are generated for the same charging task.
-While the contributory factors include the selection of $Q$ and the reference charging path generation, such a difference poses another important question: how to assess and compare the charging strategies?
+While the contributory factors include the selection of $Q$ and the reference charging trajectory generation, such a difference poses another important question: how to assess and compare the charging strategies?
 There is no clear-cut answer yet as it involves a mix of battery electrochemisitry, charging performance, computational complexity, economic cost, and even user satisfaction.
 Though beyond scope of this paper, evaluation of charging strategies through theoretical analysis and experimental validation will be part of our future quest.